Usbac/borealis/docs/en/stdlib/file.md

-The standard object `File` gives you multiple methods related with files handling.
+The standard table `File` gives you multiple methods related with files handling.

 ## Functions